SirTyson/supercluster/doc/k3s.md

 Follow these steps:

-- Install k3s: `curl -sfL https://get.k3s.io | INSTALL_K3S_VERSION=v1.20.8+k3s1 sh -s - --write-kubeconfig-mode 644 --docker --kubelet-arg=cgroup-driver=systemd`
+- Install k3s: `curl -sfL https://get.k3s.io | INSTALL_K3S_VERSION=v1.25.0+k3s1 sh -s - --write-kubeconfig-mode 644 --docker --kubelet-arg=cgroup-driver=systemd --disable traefik`

 - Raise the sysctl limits on your ARP cache.
 This is necessary to run larger supercluster missions.
 Put something like this in your `/etc/sysctl.conf` and then run `sysctl -p`